eschabell/openshift-bpmsuite-workshop/README.md

-Reveal.js JBoss BPM Suite Workshop on OpenShift
+Red Hat JBoss BPM Suite Workshop on OpenShift
 ===============================================
-This git repository helps you get up and running quickly with a PHP based reveal.js site to host the workshop on JBoss BPM Suite that gets you started building your very own employee rewards process.
+This git repository helps you get up and running quickly with a Cloud hosted workshop on JBoss BPM Suite that gets you started building your very own employee rewards process.

 Enjoy!